Essential Oils 101:

 What are essential oils good for?
 Well, have you ever felt instantly calmed by the smell of hot tea or inhaled the restorative air in a forest?
 That's the power of aromatherapy.
 For centuries, plant extracts and aromatherapy have been used in traditional and naturopathic medicine to support health and promote healing.
 There are numerous studies about the effectiveness of essential oils on the body and mind.
 Interestingly, modern science is just beginning to identify and demonstrate the specific chemical pathways that enable some essential oils to achieve their effects.

 Getting a good night’s rest is imperative to our health.
 Adults need 7 hours or more of sleep a night according to the CDC but many people are missing the mark.
 As a pathway to sweet dreams, essential oils can have a calming effect on the body and mind to help you fall and stay asleep.
-For this reason, we offer a number of single oils and synergy blends for sleep.
-Our Good Night synergy blend is one of our most popular sleep blends.
+For this reason, we offer a number of single oils and essential oil blends for sleep.
+Our Good Night essential oil blend is one of our most popular sleep blends.
 Its fresh aroma helps soothe restlessness and quiet the mind.

 Memory & Focus